fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 #In led-blinker/Components/Led
 fprime-util generate --ut
 ```
-!!! note
+> [!NOTE]
-    Unit tests run with special build settings and as such need their own build cache generated.
+> Unit tests run with special build settings and as such need their own build cache generated.

 Next we will generate unit test template files.
 This is similar to the component implementations we have run, but will set up the complete unit test harness.